 Overcoming (AKA: ‘It’s fooking stuck!’)

-Over camming a unit, where it is stuffed in the crack so the cam are 99% retracted is not bad safety wise, as it will hold and has plenty of slack to take up - but it’s not good for the long life of your rack, or your climbing partnership if that cams belongs to your mate.
+Over camming, a unit, where it is stuffed in the crack so the cam is 99% retracted is not bad safety-wise, as it will hold and has plenty of slack to take up - but it’s not good for the long life of your rack, or your climbing partnership if that cam belongs to your mate.

-Like I said, a cam retracted all the way is still full strength in the real world, and the main problem is that you do this too much you will end up with fixed cams, and loosing even a single cam on a big route can make life tough.
+As I said, a cam retracted all the way is still full strength in the real world, and the main problem is that you do this too much you will end up with fixed cams, and losing even a single cam on a big route can make life tough.

 The mean reason for leaving some slack, even as little as 5%, is that for the cams to be retracted by the trigger you need somewhere for them to go.
 Once the trigger does nothing you’re in trouble.